hillfolk/ics/branches/wd8/ReadMe8.txt

 If not, add it manually.
 It is not mandatory to add .\Lib to the global Delphi path, but it will be much easier for you because otherwise you'll have to add it to each project.

+DELPHI XE2/WIN32 and XE2/WIN64: Similar to above, but the Library path is specified separately for 32-bit and 64-bit Windows Platforms.

 DELPHI XE2/WIN32, XE3/WIN32, XE2/WIN64 and XE3/WIN64: Similar to above, but the
 Library path is specified separately for 32-bit and 64-bit Windows Platforms.